arav06/aws-fundies/aws-security-compliance.md

 To use it we will search for 'inspector' in the services

 Network assessment - Checks network configuration and checks port which are reachable from outside the VPC.
 Does not require an agent.
-If we had 100 instances and we would run it weekly for a month, the cost would be $61 per month
+If we had 100 instances and we would run inspector weekly for a month, the cost would be $61 per month

 Host assessment - Checks for vulnerable software and ways to improve the security.
 Requires an agent.
-If we had 100 instances and we would run it weekly for a month, the cost would be $120 per month
+If we had 100 instances and we would run inspector weekly for a month, the cost would be $120 per month

 We can go to advanced settings and further configure the inspector